rust-lang/book/src/ch09-02-vectors.md

 ```

 With the `[]`s, Rust will cause a `panic!`.
 With the `get` method, it will
-instead return `None`.
-But it's important to note that while `panic!`s will
+instead return `None` without `panic!`ing.
+Remember that while `panic!`s will
 cause your program to stop executing, they do not cause memory unsafety.

 The borrow checker remains vigilant about references to the contents of the
-vector, and will make sure that everything stays valid.
+vector and will make sure that everything stays valid.
 For example, here's
 a case that looks okay, but actually isn't:

 ```rust,ignore